APTA Nebraska's Mission Statement

-The Nebraska Physical Therapy Association is the driving force for advancing, promoting and protecting physical therapist practice to optimize the health and quality of life of Nebraskans.
+The Nebraska Chapter of the American Physical Therapy Association is the driving force for advancing, promoting and protecting physical therapist practice to optimize the health and quality of life of Nebraskans.

 A physical therapist is the primary choice for optimizing movement, health and wellness for all Nebraskans.

 Adopted by APTA's House of Delegates (House) in 2013, APTA's Vision Statement for the Physical Therapy Profession is supported by Guiding Principles to Achieve the Vision, which demonstrate how the profession and society will look when the vision is achieved.
 APTA's strategic plan helps the association work toward this vision.

 Vision Statement for the Physical Therapy Profession (APTA):

 "Transforming society by optimizing movement to improve the human experience."

 Guiding Principles to Achieve the Vision

 Movement is a key to optimal living and quality of life for all people that extends beyond health to every person's ability to participate in and contribute to society.
 The complex needs of society, such as those resulting from a sedentary lifestyle, beckon for the physical therapy profession to engage with consumers to reduce preventable health care costs and overcome barriers to participation in society to ensure the successful existence of society far into the future.

 While this is APTA's vision for the physical therapy profession, it is meant also to inspire others throughout society to, together, create systems that optimize movement and function for all people.
 The following principles of Identity, Quality, Collaboration, Value, Innovation, Consumer-centricity, Access/Equity, and Advocacy demonstrate how the profession and society will look when this vision is achieved.